JasSandhu14/League-Of-Legends-Role-Importance-Analysis/README.md

 The second permutation test is on the `position` column with the same missingness column `damagemitigatedperminute`.

-Null: Distribution of position when damagemitigated is missing is the same as the distribution of position when damagemitigated is not missing.
+**Null Hypothesis**: Distribution of position when damagemitigated is missing is the same as the distribution of position when damagemitigated is not missing.

-Alt: Distribution of position when damagemitigated is missing is NOT the same as the distribution of position when damagemitigated is not missing.
+**Alternative Hypothesis**: Distribution of position when damagemitigated is missing is NOT the same as the distribution of position when damagemitigated is not missing.

 Below is the observed distributino of `position` when `damagemitigatedperminute` is missing and not missing.